some-ip-com/open-someip-spec/src/someip-rpc.rst

 The Client ID is the unique identifier for the calling client inside the ECU.

+Note:
-Note: This means that the implementer of an ECU can define the Client-IDs as required by his implementation and the Server does not need to know this layout or definitions because he just copies the complete Request-ID in the response.
+This means that the implementer of an ECU can define the Client-IDs as required by his implementation and the Server does not need to know this layout or definitions because it just copies the complete Request-ID in the response.

 .. feat_req:: 🎯
     :id: feat_req_someip_701